Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: MSR expectations via Feynman multi-indices

 Analogously, an iterated application of the multinomial theorem on the terms involving $\beta$ results in the following more explicit expression

 Plugging \eqref{Eq: expansion alpha} and \eqref{Eq: expansion beta} in \eqref{Eq: argument expectation} and rearranging the finite sums, we obtain

 As a last step we apply the contraction map $\Gamma_\Theta$.
-Observe that, letting aside for a moment the combinatorial factors, the products of monomial within the series closely resembles the arguments of $\Gamma_\Theta$ in the definition of the realization map $\Pi$, see \eqref{Eq: PiM}.
+Observe that the products of monomial within the series closely resembles the arguments of $\Gamma_\Theta$ in the definition of the realization map $\Pi$, see \eqref{Eq: PiM}.
 We stress that, since we do not have a convergence result for the expression in \eqref{Eq: complicated series}, we define the action of $\Gamma_\Theta$ on it by bringing the linear operator inside the series.
 The proof that the ensuing series coincides with the exotic B-series derived in the previous section justifies this ansatz, which is true for every truncated version of the expansion.
 We can turn the sum over $\{m_l\},\{z^i_j\},\{r_i\}$ into a sum over Feynman multi-indices via the following identification: \begin{itemize} \item $\gamma_\beta(j,i)=z_j^i$ for all $(j,i)\in\N_{<}^2$, \item $\gamma_\beta(i,i)=r_i$ for all $i\in\N$, \item $\gamma_{\alpha}(l)=m_l$ for all $l\in\N$, \item $\gamma_{\bullet}(k)=1$ and $\gamma_{\bullet}(p)=0$ for all $p\in\N\setminus\{k\}$, \end{itemize} Hence

 Recalling the definitions of $\Upsilon_{u_0}^{\alpha,\beta,f}, \sigma_{\smallF}(z^\gamma)$ and $\Pi_t(z^\gamma)$ in \eqref{Eq: map multi-elementary}, \eqref{Eq: symmetry factor Feynman multi} and \eqref{Eq: PiM}, respectively we conclude. \end{proof}